Matho/smart_ruby_plug/README.md

 You can check to turn on/off the plug via Home Assistant, or via REST API.
 The REST APIs doc is at [https://developers.home-assistant.io/docs/api/rest/](https://developers.home-assistant.io/docs/api/rest/)

 ### 3.3 SmartRubyPlug installation
 You need to install the Ubuntu OS to the rpi device, which will act as remote controller.
+Alternatively, Raspberry PI OS Lite for armv6 devices (PI Zero).

 You can use Raspberry Pi's Imager to prepare bootable micro SD card.
 Select Ubuntu 22.04 aarch64 for Raspberry Pi 4B.
 Once the card is prepared, insert it into rpi.
 The default user is ubuntu and password is `ubuntu`.
 You will be requested to